Toloka/docs/en/template-builder/templates/copywriting.md

 # Copywriting

-For this type of project, you can use the **Copywriting** template ([view code in the sandbox](https://clck.ru/TJ6qN)).
+For this type of project, you can use the **Copywriting** preset ([view code in the sandbox](https://clck.ru/TJ6qN)).
 It has pre-configured validation and task layout.

 {% cut "Components used in the example" %}